Tyler Robertson (basketball)

-Tyler James Robertson (born 25 July 2000) is an Australian professional basketball player for the Sydney Kings of the NBL.
-Robertson began his professional career in the 2024–25 NBL season (NBL25) after signing a three-year deal with the Sydney Kings, with the final year being a team option.
+Tyler James Robertson (born 25 July 2000) is an Australian professional basketball player for the Sydney Kings of the National Basketball League (NBL).
+He played college basketball for Eastern Washington and Portland before debuting in the NBL in 2024 with the Kings.

-Early life and junior career
+Early life and career

-Robertson was born in Melbourne, Victoria.
-He started playing basketball with the Warrandyte Venom and the Dandenong Rangers, later representing Victoria Metropolitan from 2015 to 2018.
-During this time, he won two gold medals and one silver medal as captain of the side.
+Robertson was born in Melbourne, Victoria, where he attended Rowville Secondary College in 2015 and Box Hill Senior Secondary College between 2016 and 2019.
+With Box Hill, he won four straight Victorian titles and an Australian crown in 2017.
+He started playing basketball with the Warrandyte Venom and Dandenong Rangers before going on to represent Victoria Metropolitan from 2015 to 2018, which led to two gold medals and one silver medal as captain of the side.

 Robertson was selected to play for Australia at the 2017 under-17 Oceania Championship and the 2018 under-18 Asia Cup, winning gold in both tournaments.
 At the 2017 under-17 Oceania Championship, he started every game and averaged 12.6 points.
 5.6 rebounds and 5 assists per game.
-He also helped Australia to a gold medal at the 2019 under-20 Australian Championships and competed at the 2019 FIBA under-19 World Cup in Heraklion, Greece, where his team finished ninth.
+In 2019, he won another gold medal with Victoria at the under 20s Australian Championships and helped the Australian Emus finish ninth at the FIBA under-19 World Cup in Heraklion, Greece, with Robertson averaging four points, 1.7 rebounds and 1.1 assists in seven games.

-He attended Box Hill Senior Secondary College, winning four consecutive Victorian titles and an Australian crown in 2017.
+In 2017, Robertson debuted in the South East Australian Basketball League (SEABL) for the Dandenong Rangers, playing two games.
+In 2018, he averaged 3.8 points and 1.1 rebounds in 17 SEABL games for the Rangers.
+In 2019, he played for the Rangers in the inaugural NBL1 season, averaging 8.2 points and 1.8 rebounds in 13 games.